Since my boys are forever online, I have been researching online safety tips.

 I always suggest starting the conversation before giving kids access to a phone or internet, to establish guidelines at the get-go.
-This helps create an environment of communication between child and parent, making it a natural process.
+It helps create an environment of communication between child and parent, making it a natural process.

 For any parent worrying that their child may be a victim of cyberbullying, they should look out for the following behavior:

 - Increase In Computer/ Cellphone Use: If they are being cyberbullied, they will have their computer or phone glued to their side.
-They will constantly be refreshing the page to see if any new comments have been posted.
+They will always be refreshing the page to see if any new comments have been posted.

-- Drastic Change In Physical Appearance: A common side effect of depression, kids will put less effort into their appearance.
+- Drastic Change In Physical Appearance: A common side effect of depression, kids, will put less effort into their appearance.
 Some will even make drastic changes to dissociate from themselves.

 - Anxiety/ Depression: If cyberbullying is ongoing, children may develop depression and anxiety.
-A few symptoms include physical illness, lack of interest, excessive exhaustion, loss of appetite and isolation.
+A few symptoms include physical illness, lack of interest, excessive exhaustion, loss of appetite, and isolation.

 What can parents do to ensure safety when their child is online?

 We always recommend having an open dialogue.
-Discuss the possible dangers, for them to better understand why you are choosing to monitor their usage and that you are not ‘spying’.
+Discuss the possible dangers for them to understand better why you are choosing to monitor their usage and that you are not ‘spying.’

 I would also suggest downloading a parental safety app like Qustodio.
-Using a safety app allows the child the freedom to be able to use any app, without having their parent looking over their shoulder.
-Protected devices can be managed remotely avoiding having to set up rules or configure anything directly on the child’s device.
+Using a safety app allows the child the freedom to be able to use any app without having their parent looking over their shoulder.
+Protected devices can be managed remotely, avoiding having to set up rules or configure anything directly on the child’s device.
 While parents get the reassurance that if anything alarming occurs, they’ll get notified in real-time.

 I hope your children have never had to deal with cyberbullying, and that these online safety tips are useful!